Flower-dev/Flower-dev/README.md

 </center>

-Ex-communication manager in the cultural domain, I recently went to the dark side by focusing on web dev (front-end) and UX/UI design. 🌱
+Former communication manager in the cultural domain, I recently went to the dark side by focusing on web dev (front-end) and UX/UI design. 🌱

 I am currently looking for a junior position as an UX/UI designer, starting immediately and preferably in Paris.